albar965/littlenavmap-manual/en/MENUS.md

 #### ![Select a Start Position for Departure](../images/icons/parkingstartset.png "Select a Start Position for Departure") Select a Start Position for Departure {#select-a-start-position-for-departure}

 A parking spot \(gate, ramp or fuel box\), runway or helipad can be selected as a start position at the departure airport.
-A parking position can also be selected in the map context menu item [Set as Flight Plan Departure](MAPDISPLAY.md#set-as-flight-plan-departure) when right clicking on a parking position.
+A parking position can also be selected in the map context menu item [Set as Flight Plan Departure](MAPDISPLAY.md#set-as-flight-plan-departure) when right-clicking on a parking position.
 If no position is selected the longest primary runway end is selected automatically as start.

 ![Select Start Position Dialog](../images/selectstartposition.jpg "Select Start Position Dialog")